 V.B.7.
 Credit–No Credit Enrollment (CR/NC)

 During the junior or senior year a student may exercise the option of taking for credit and as part of their regular academic load a total of 2 units in the form of one full year course or two semester courses on a Credit-No Credit basis.
 The grade in this course(s) will be reported either as CR (Credit) if the work is judged to be of C quality or better, or as NC (No Credit) if the work is below C (including C-).
 In neither case will the grade or unit value be used in the grade point computation.
 Students may change to or from CR/NC courses in accordance with the established regulations concerning the dropping of courses.
 Enrollment for these courses must be approved by the faculty adviser and the instructor of the course.
-Such a course may not be used to meet either the College distribution requirements or the requirements for the division or major, and may not be taken in the student's major department.
+Such a course may not be used to meet either the College distribution requirements or the requirements for the division, major, or minor, and may not be taken in the student's major department.

 Exceptions: applied music, which may be taken by any student, will be graded only on a CR/NC basis.
 Certain other courses may occasionally be designated by the faculty as given only on this basis.
 Such courses shall not be included in the quantity limitation for such work.